2024 Market Hours

 • New Hut - A new First Aid hut significantly reduces reliance on the City of Carmel Emergency responders.

-• New Sankt Martinstag - A traditional German celebration featuring St. Martin on horseback, who gave his cloak to a person in need, reminding us all to be kind.
+• New Special Event - Sankt Martinstag, a traditional German celebration featuring St. Martin on horseback, who gave his cloak to a person in need, reminding us all to be kind.

 • New Scholarship Program - A new essay contest and scholarship program called the Kulturecke Student Docent Scholarship is launched.
 Each of the awarded students received scholarships to contribute toward their education while also participating in cultural education at the Market.